42 (soundtrack): Development

 The musical score for 42 was curated by Mark Isham, who worked with Helgeland for the first time.
-He discussed with Helgeland, editor Peter McNulty and music editor Thomas Milano, where they suggested on a traditional Hollywood score that emphasizes heavily on orchestration, and underly the tougher, melodramatic parts as it would be effective on the storytelling if it resonated on its own.
+He discussed with Helgeland, editor Peter McNulty and music editor Thomas Milano, where they suggested on a traditional Hollywood score that emphasizes heavily on orchestration, and underlie the tougher, melodramatic parts as it would be effective on the storytelling if it resonated on its own.
 Much of the main themes were written at the piano, for a traditional film score, and Isham would develop the appropriate instruments while composing.
 The other primary instrument which Isham had in mind, was the French horn as "I think that nobility [of the French horns] works, because nobility is one of the big words that came out of my discussions with Brian, and that's one of the main character traits of Jackie that we want to make sure that we honor, because in spite of everything he maintained this noble presence."
 To further establish Jackie as a special character, Isham suggested the use of a solo trumpet, so that the combination between these two instruments would serve as the voice of the character.

 Isham developed the main themes for around four days at his home, at his in-built studio house at Hidden Hills, California.
 After developing those themes, Isham then recorded it with a 60-member orchestra at the Abbey Road Studios in London, conducted by Robert Ziegler and orchestrations by Brad Dechter, Greg Ballinger, Tim Simonec.